 -

-It takes a unique combination of moral seriousness, physical courage and wild honesty to
+It takes a unique combination of moral seriousness, physical

-bear witness to war's devastation and be able to convey to those who weren't there what
+and be able to convey to those who weren't there what it was

-ordinary Afghans trying to endure two decades of conflict and occupation deserves a wide
+decades of conflict and occupation deserves a wide

 readership.❞